 News

-New Short Story in Kelp Journal: “The Jetty”
+New Story in Kelp Journal: “The Jetty”

 My short story “The Jetty” was published in Kelp Journal‘s summer 2021 issue today!
 This is my first short story publication, and Kelp Journal is a dream journal, so this means a great deal to me.
 The story is a loosely linked story from my novel-in-linked-stories, which is nearly finished and which I […]